3 Minute Read

 Soundproofing is the process of insulating a space so that sound cannot enter or leave.
 It involves adding dense, solid materials that are strong enough to reflect sound waves, keeping noise contained within a room or preventing external noise from entering.

-In these environments, controlling the transmission of sound between spaces is essential.
+In these environments, controlling the transmission of sound between spaces is desirable if not essential.
 Soundproofing does not change the room user’s acoustic experience but it does give more privacy by blocking external disturbances.

 What is sound absorption?